lukedsmalley/oo-kernel-hacking/README.md

 <div align="center">
   <h1>Object-oriented Kernel Hacking</h1>
+  <p>Formally referred to as the research implementation of:</p>
+  <h3>Object-oriented virtual execution as a foundation for operating system design</h3>
-  <p>Linux kernel workspace for term research in GSU's CSC 4320 (Operating Systems) course.
+  <p>This is a Linux kernel workspace for term research in GSU's CSC 4320 (Operating Systems) course.
 Yet another attempt at marrying an intermediate runtime that has first-class support for object orientation with the operating system for great good.</p>
+  <p>This README was created at the beginning of the semester for directing the project.
+Specific instructions for using the project software are in <a href="MANUAL.md">the manual</a>.
 </div>

 ## Vision